Make Your Next Trip Extraordinary

 Cheap thrill

 One of Rio’s quintessential experiences is completely free: the beach!
-Any Carioca will wax lyrical about the democratic merits of the hundreds of kilometers of sand that hem the coastline—once those skimpy bathing costumes are on, everyone is equal, from telenovela star to favela resident.
+Any Carioca will wax lyrical about the democratic merits of the many miles of sand that hem the coastline—once those skimpy bathing costumes are on, everyone is equal, from telenovela star to favela resident.
 The Rio beach is about so much more than getting a tan and cooling off in the ocean.
 This is the place to socialize, to eat and drink, to play ball games, and of course to take part in the most popular Carioca pastime of all: flirting.
 Different tribes have their different patches, be it the trendy surfers of Posto 9 or the families of Posto 11 (postos are the numbered lifeguard stations that demarcate the beach), so pick your spot, pull up a deck chair, and enjoy the show.

 Big thrill